-"Instead of instructing the teacher who was offended on her need to practice tolerance, the principal rewarded her for her intolerance.
+Instead of instructing the teacher who was offended on her need to practice tolerance, the principal rewarded her for her intolerance.
 That's because she's cut from the same cloth.
 We have entered a new day when those on the public payroll are spending their time worrying if some non-Christian kid's hands helped to make a secular symbol.
-Their selective interest in inclusion, which just happens to bud every December-and just for Christmas-is nothing but a ruse to disguise their bigotry.
+Their selective interest in inclusion, which just happens to come up every December-and just for Christmas-is nothing but a ruse to disguise their bigotry.

-"This smacks of the kind of totalitarian mindset that defines multiculturalism, and which has unfortunately penetrated education from K-graduate school.
-Instead of telling some children they can't put their hands on a Christmas tree, educators would do well to adopt a hands-off policy and let kids be kids."
+Instead of telling some children they can't put their hands on a Christmas tree, educators would do well to adopt a hands-off policy and let kids be kids.